-- 4(h) The teacher applies the principles and concepts of engineering design in the solution of an engineering design problem. - 4(i) The teacher can demonstrate the effects engineering has on the society, the environment and the global community. - 4(j) The teacher is able to work in a learning community/project team. - 4(k) The teacher facilitates students working in teams to solve engineering design problems. - 4(I) The teacher facilitates student understanding of engineering career pathways and opportunities.
+- 4(h) The teacher applies the principles and concepts of engineering design in the solution of an - 4(i) engineering design problem. - 4(j) The teacher can demonstrate the effects engineering has on the society, the environment and - 4(k) the global community. - 4(I) The teacher is able to work in a learning community/project team. - 4(m) The teacher facilitates students working in teams to solve engineering design problems. - 4(n) The teacher facilitates student understanding of engineering career pathways and opportunities.